(i) A landmass bounded by the sea on three sides is referred to as

 Ans: (c) Peninsula

-Q2.
-Mountain ranges in the eastern part of India forming its boundary with Myanmar are collectivity called
+(ii) Mountain ranges in the eastern part of India forming its boundary with Myanmar are collectively called

 (d) None of the above